-Manhattan Regional Airport is located 5 miles west of the central hotel district on Kansas Hwy 18, serviced by American Airlines/American Eagle, with direct jet service to Dallas-Fort Worth (three flights/day) and Chicago O'Hare (two daily flights; with third flight offered July 2018).
+Manhattan Regional Airport is located 5 miles west of the central hotel district on Kansas Highway 18.
+Fly MHK! is serviced by American Airlines/American Eagle, with direct jet service to Dallas-Fort Worth (three flights/day) and Chicago O'Hare (two daily flights).
 Expansion of the terminal building has tripled to 42,000 square feet at the fastest-growing airport in Kansas.
 Check flights; purchase tickets at Fly MHK!
 Manhattan Regional Airport

 Kansas Jet Center

 Executive air charter service at Manhattan Regional offers executive line service, on-site car rental